ReinV/SCOPE/README.md

 - The 'tables' folder contains files for every query search, in which tables are created with the ChEBI identifier, the amount of hits in the search, names, and other properties.

 - The 'plots' folder contains the html files of the interactive plots.
-Mass is shown on the y-axis and logP is shown on the x-axis.
+By default, mass is shown on the y-axis and log *P* on the x-axis.
- The color intensity is log scaled.
+ The color intensity is scaled by the *n*th root, where *n* can be adjusted using the saturation slider in the interactive visualization.

  - The 'searches_by_year' folder should contain results of all annotated publications per year (or decade).
 This data is used to perform TFIDF normalization, but can also be used to study research trends without having to repeat the searches.
 The necessary files are avaiable on the OSF companion project [here](https://osf.io/pvwu2/).
 Not all years need to be present - SCOPE will read all files in the folder and use these for normalization.